 Many adoptees take an interest in their biological families, wanting to know more about where they came from and whether they have any living relatives with whom they can develop a relationship.
-In previous generations, the only way for an adoptee to find his or her biological parents was to find records of their adoption — records that may have been difficult or impossible to obtain.
+In previous generations, the only way for an adoptee to find his or her birth parents was to find records of their adoption — records that may have been difficult or impossible to obtain.

 DNA testing has opened a whole world of possibility for adoptees searching for their parents.
 Adoptees may be able to find long-lost family members within minutes of receiving their results.
 Collecting your DNA for testing is simple and painless.
 Depending on the testing company, you either scrape the inside of your cheek with a swab or spit some saliva into a tube.
 The MyHeritage DNA test consists of a simple cheek swab that can be completed in just 2 minutes.